Course Descriptons By Program

 FRE342 - The Eighteenth Century and Enlightenment

-This course surveys the evolution of French culture throughout the Age of Enlightenment, when scientific discovery and new historical methods acted as agents of change upon the traditional foundations of belief.
+This course surveys the evolution of French culture throughout the Age of Enlightenment, when scientific discovery and new historical methods acted as agents of change upon traditional foundations of belief.
 We will consider how these changes affected French thought, especially in the artistic domains of literature, music, architecture and the visual arts of the period.
-The course will introduce the student to this age of criticism and reconstruction, an age viewed as the crisis of the European mind, which gave birth to the philosophe, or philosopher, one who was not only involved with the theories but with social reform as well.
+The course will introduce the student to this age of criticism and reconstruction, an age viewed as the crisis of the European mind and gave birth to the philosophe, or philosopher, one who was not only involved with the theories but with social reform as well.
 These reforms in human institutions and thought will be shown to terminate in the revolution of 1789 and the end of the Ancient Regime.

 FRE344 - The Age of French Realism: The Second Empire to the Aftermath of the Franco-Prussian War